gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `HELO_HOSTNAME`: Custom hostname for HELO operation.
 - `HOST`: SMTP mail host address and port (example: smtp.gogs.io:587).
 - `FROM`: Mail from address, RFC 5322.
 This can be just an email address, or the "Name" \<email@example.com\> format.
-- `USER`: User name of mailer (usually just your e-mail address).
+- `USER`: Username of mailer (usually just your e-mail address).
 - `PASSWD`: Password of mailer.
 - `SKIP_VERIFY`: Do not verify the self-signed certificates.

-Note: Actually, Gogs support only SMTP with STARTTLS.
+Note: Actually, Gogs supports only SMTP with STARTTLS.

 ## Cache (`cache`)